songlkkevin/zsh-auto-venv/README.md

 antigen apply
 ```

-The plugin file is `auto-venv.plugin.zsh`, so antigen will auto-load it.
+The plugin file is `zsh-auto-venv.plugin.zsh`, so antigen will auto-load it.

 ### Configuration